Different Types of Glands in the Human Body & their Functions

 Salivary glands

-• These are the glance located in the walls of the mouth.
+• These are the glands located in the walls of the mouth.
 They secrete saliva and have the enzyme salivary amylase.

-• This amylase helps in the digestion of carbohydrates in the mouth.
+• This amylase helps digest carbohydrates in the mouth.

 • Saliva also consists of lysosomal enzymes.